Working with Students with Disabilities: A Faculty/Staff Guide

 Students are required to give their DSS memo to the instructor and specifically discuss this accommodation with the instructor.
-The student is expected to contact in the instructor.
-The student is expected to contact the instructor in advance of any absence when possible; for unexpected absences, he or she should contact you as soon as possible to discuss making up missed work and/or to verify the reason for the absence with the student and contact DSS as appropriate.
+The student is expected to contact in the instructor in advance of any absence when possible; for unexpected absences, he or she should contact you as soon as possible to discuss making up missed work and/or to verify the reason for the absence.
+The instructor should discuss excessive absences with the student and contact DSS as appropriate.

 At times, this accommodation may not be reasonable due to the nature of the course.
 Instructors are asked to contact DSS if they consider attendance to be an essential requirement of their course.
 The determination regarding whether attendance is essential should be made via an interactive process with the instructor, students, DSS, and the academic department chair, as appropriate.
 In determining whether attendance is an essential requirement for a particular course, the Office for Civil Rights has indicated that the following factors should be considered:

 significant component of the learning process?

 Does the fundamental nature of the course rely